The time-dependent Hartree-Fock-Bogoliubov equations for Bosons: Abstract

 \section{Abstract}

-In this article, we use quasifree reduction to derive the time-dependent Hartree-Fock-Bogoliubov (HFB) equations describing the dynamics of quantum fluctuations around a Bose-Einstein condensate in $\R^d$.
-We prove global well-posedness for the HFB equations for sufficiently regular pair interaction potentials, and establish key conservation laws.
-Moreover, we show that the solutions to the HFB equations exhibit a symplectic structure, and have a form reminiscent of a Hamiltonian system.
-In particular, this is used to relate the HFB equations to the HFB eigenvalue equations encountered in the physics literature.
-Furthermore, we construct the Gibbs states at positive temperature associated with the HFB equations, and establish criteria for the emergence of Bose-Einstein condensation.
+We introduce the map of dynamics of quantum Bose gases into dynamics of quasifree states, which we call the ``nonlinear quasifree approximation".
+We use this map to derive the time-dependent Hartree-Fock-Bogoliubov (HFB) equations describing the dynamics of quantum fluctuations around a Bose-Einstein condensate.
+We prove global well-posedness of the HFB equations for pair potentials satisfying suitable regularity conditions, and we establish important conservation laws.
+We show that the space of solutions of the HFB equations has a symplectic structure reminiscent of a Hamiltonian system.
+This is then used to relate the HFB equations to the HFB eigenvalue equations discussed in the physics literature.
+We also construct Gibbs equilibrium states at positive temperature associated with the HFB equations, and we establish criteria for the appearance of Bose-Einstein condensation.